A new formula for Lazard's correspondence for finite braces and pre-Lie algebras

 Many authors have developed methods to describe finite braces of a given cardinality.
-In particular, all braces and skew braces of cardinality $p^{3}$ for all prime numbers $p$ were described by Bachiller \cite{Ba} and Zenouz \cite{kayvan} (for some related results, see also \cite{L}).
-A research problem posed in \cite{V} suggests to describe all braces of cardinality $p^{n}$ for $n>3$, and at the end of paper \cite{V} it is suggested to consider this question for ${\mathbb F}$-braces and one-generator braces.
-We answer this question for $n=4$ and $p\geq 17$ for right nilpotent braces.
+In particular, all braces and skew braces of cardinality $p^{3}$ for all prime numbers $p$ were described by David Bachiller \cite{Ba} and Kayvan Zenouz \cite{kayvan}.
+The description of all braces of cardinality $p^{4}$ is still unknown, however there is an estimate of a number of $\mathbb F_{p}$-braces of cardinality $p^{n}$ obtained by Lindsay Childs in \cite{L}.
+Some related open questions were posed in \cite{V, Dietzel}.

+In this paper we describe right nilpotent one-generator braces of cardinality $p^{4}$.
+Notice that right nilpotent braces generated by one element are in correspondence with indecomposable involutive non-degenerate set-theoretic solutions of a finite multipermutation level \cite{Agatka1, RumpEdi}, with indecomposable solutions given by $\{y*x+x:y\in A\}$ where $x$ is a generator of $A$.

-In chapter 4, the connection between braces and pre-Lie algebras is used to generalise some results from the context of pre-Lie algebras to braces.
+In Section 4, the connection between braces and pre-Lie algebras is used to generalise some results from the context of pre-Lie algebras to braces.
 For example, it is shown that the sum of a finite number of left nilpotent ideals in a left brace is a left nilpotent ideal.
 This is an analogon of the pre-Lie algebra result obtained in \cite{CKM}.
 Therefore every finite brace contains the largest left nilpotent ideal.